-Regular Gambling Withholding.-A payer of certain gambling winnings (not including winnings from keno, bingo, and slot machines) is required to withhold 28% from such winnings and report this amount as Federal income tax withheld in box 2 on Form W-2G.
+Regular Gambling Withholding .--- A payer of gambling winnings (not including winnings from keno, bingo, and slot machines) is required to withhold 28% from such winnings.
+The payer reports this amount as Federal income tax withheld in box 2 on Form W-2G.
 This is referred to as regular gambling withholding.
-It applies if gambling winnings are more than \$5,000 and are from (1) a sweepstakes, wagering pool, or nonstate-conducted lottery, or (2) other wagering transactions when the winnings are at least 300 times the amount wagered.
+It applies if gambling winnings are more than \$5,000 and are from (1) a sweepstakes, wagering pool, or lottery, or (2) other wagering transactions when the winnings are at least 300 times the amount wagered.
 Regular gambling withholding applies to the total amount of gross proceeds (the amount of winnings less the amount wagered) not merely to the amount in excess of \$5,000.
 Report regular gambling withholding on Form 945, Annual Return of Withheld Federal Income Tax.
+Regular gambling withholding does not apply to keno, bingo, or slot machines.

-Noncash payments.-Noncash payments, such as automobiles, must be taken into account at their fair market values for purposes of reporting and withholding.
+Noncash payments.-A noncash payment, such as an automobile, must be taken into account at its fair market value for purposes of reporting and withholding.
 If the fair market value exceeds \$5,000, after deducting the price of the wager, it is subject to regular gambling withholding.
-In such a case, the tax that must be withheld is computed under either of two methods as follows: (1) if payment of the withholding tax is made by the winner to the payer of winnings, 28% of the noncash payment less the amount of the wager is the withholding; (2) if the payer of winnings also pays the withholding tax on behalf of the winner, 38.88% of the noncash payment (less the wager) is the withholding.
+In such a case, the tax that must be withheld is computed under either of the following two methods: (1) If the winner pays the withholding tax to the payer of the winnings, the withholding is 28% of the noncash payment (fair market value) minus the amount of the wager.
+(2) If the payer of winnings also pays the withholding tax on behalf of the winner, the withholding is 38.88% of the noncash payment (fair market value), minus the amount of the wager.
 If the method under (2) is used, the sum of the noncash payment and withholding tax is entered in box 1 of Form W-2G.
 See Notice 93-7, 1993-1 C.B.
+297.

-Backup Withholding.-If a winner fails to furnish a payer of reportable gambling winnings with a correct taxpayer identification number (TIN), the payer is required to withhold 31% of the proceeds and to report this amount as Federal income tax withheld in box 2 on Form W-2G unless the winnings are already subject to regular gambling withholding as explained above.
-This is referred to as backup withholding.
-Backup withholding applies to the amount of the winnings reduced, at the option of the payer, by the amount wagered and not merely to the amounts of such reportable payments in excess of \$600, \$1,200, or \$1,500 (the thresholds for information reporting).
-See the instructions for each type of gambling for detailed rules for backup withholding.
-Report backup withholding on Form 945, Annual Return of Withheld Federal Income
+Backup Withholding.-If a winner fails to furnish a correct taxpayer identification number (TIN) and the winnings are not already subject to regular gambling withholding, you must: (a) withhold 31 % of the proceeds, and (b) report this amount as Federal income tax withheld in box 2 on Form W-2G.
+This is called backup withholding.

+Caution: Although winnings from keno, bingo, and slot machines are not subject to regular gambling withholding, they are subject to backup withholding.

+Backup withholding at 31% applies to the total amount of the winnings reduced, at the option of the payer, by the amount wagered.
+That means the total amount, not just the payments in excess of \$600, \$1,200, or \$1,500, are subject to the 31% backup withholding.
+See the instructions for each type of gambling for detailed rules on backup withholding.
+Report the backup withholding on Form 945, Annual Return of Withheld Federal Income Tax.